Separation Agreement: What You Should Know

 Parts of a Separation Agreement

-Although each couple’s situation is different, all Canadian separation agreements must contain specific information.
-Below are a few topics you should be sure to cover.
-Other items may also be included, depending on the specifics of your financial situation.
+Each couple’s situation is undoubtedly different, but all Canadian separation agreements must contain specific information.
+These are the topics that you will see, though other items may be included depending on your financial situation.

 Each spouse’s full legal name